Esri/i3s-spec/profiles/building/docs/statsummary.md

-# BIM Statistics
+# Building scene layer Statistics

-Statistics for all BIM sublayers
+Statistics for all building scene layer sublayers.
+Captures statistical information for each field in the building scene layer and the sublayers containing this fields.

 ### Related: